 —Nick de Pennington, Oxford University Hospitals

 However, there is a shift.
-The top diagnostic leaders have now begun to use it to evaluate current methods, speed up and improve treatment, and track inventory more efficiently.
+Top diagnostic leaders now assess current methods, speed up and improve patient outcomes by treatment, and track inventory more ably.

-- 95% OF ALL RESPONDENTS SAY MANAGING CLINICAL DATA ACROSS CARE SETTINGS IS VERY IMPORTANT
+- 95% OF ALL RESPONDENTS SAY CLINICAL DATA MANAGEMENT PROCESS ACROSS CARE SETTINGS IS VERY IMPORTANT

 - 15% OF RESPONDENTS DESCRIBE THEIR ORGANIZATION TODAY AS BEING MATURE IN ITS ABILITY TO ACCESS, INTEGRATE, AND ANALYZE HEALTHCARE DATA FROM DIVERSE SOURCES